Rod Pampling wins Boeing Classic as one contender after another misses chances

 It was a good round for the Australian — a 66 that tied for the best round of the day — but at 12-under 204 overall, Pampling was just hoping it might be good enough to get into a playoff with several players having a good chance to catch or pass him.

-But one contender after another made mistakes, and when neither Jim Furyk nor Woodie Austin, playing in the final group, were able to make a birdie on the 18th hole, Pampling was the winner — no playoff needed.
+But one contender after another made mistakes, and when neither Jim Furyk nor Woody Austin, playing in the final group, were able to make a birdie on the 18th hole, Pampling was the winner — no playoff needed.

 “Not much,” Pampling said when asked what the odds of him winning outright were when he finished his round.
 “But as my caddie kept saying, ‘You know